embeddedboys/SDOL/README.md

 # sdol

 #### Info
-sdol (Small Device Open Library), is a peripheral library developed for small mcu.
+sdol (Small Device Open Library) is a peripheral library developed for small mcu.